InkApplications/android-logger/README.md

 Android Logger
 ==============

-A Class for adapting the android Logger into the Apache Log interface
+A Class for adapting common Android Loggers into the Apache Log interface.

 Installation
 ------------